damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 3. For each resource (its type considered after the leaders' processing), which shelf to use to store it
 4. What resources, among the ones taken from the market, to discard

 Discarding is simply handled by specifying a lower quantity of resources to add to a shelf.
-This also easily matches the rule for which only the resources given by the market can be discarded.
+This also easily games the rule for which only the resources given by the market can be discarded.

 The `replacements` field specifies how the resource conversion should be handled.
 Since the player knows what type of resource the leader converts to, they can easily select them by specifying, for each type of resource they want as output, how many replaceable resources (of the available ones) to use.

 The `replacement` field is a standard [resource map](#common-data-structures) The `shelves` field is a standard [resource container map](#common-data-structures)